Arrested in Atlanta, GA?

-When you are accused of a crime, things can get ugly.
-You will need to talk to policemen and detectives.
-You will feel intimidated.
-You may be unsure of your rights.
+An Atlanta Criminal Defense Attorney can help if the police accuse you of a crime in Atlanta, GA.
+Things can get ugly if you do not have an attorney to fight for your rights.
+Policemen and detectives will want to talk to you.
+As a result, you will feel intimidated and may be unsure of your rights.
 In these situations, it is very easy to say something that may incriminate you.
 That’s why it’s a good idea to have a good criminal lawyer on your side.

-This article will take a look at how a criminal lawyer can help you and what you should do if you were convicted of a crime in the city of Atlanta, GA.
+This article will take a look at how a criminal lawyer can help you.
+In addition, he will also discuss what you should do if a police officer has put you in jail for a crime in the city of Atlanta, GA.

-What Should I Do If I’m Convicted of a Crime?
+What Should I Do If I’m Arrested for a Crime?

-Being convicted of a crime is never fun, but knowing your rights and taking the proper actions can help things go more smoothly.
-If you have been convicted, here are some things to remember.
+Being accused of a crime is never fun.
+Consequently, knowing your rights and taking proper actions can help things go more smoothly.
+If you have gone to jail for a crime, here are some things to remember.

 You Have the Right to Remain Silent

-When you are convicted of a crime, it is very easy to incriminate yourself.
+When you are accused of a crime, it is very easy to incriminate yourself.
 The fifth amendment provides you with the right to remain silent.
-It’s a good idea to take advantage of this right to keep yourself out of jail.
+Therefore, it’s a good idea to take advantage of this right to keep yourself out of jail.

 An attorney is familiar with all aspects of criminal law.
 He will immediately start shaping your case to put you in the best position possible when it comes to a plea bargain or a not guilty verdict.
 He will help you exercise your rights and level the playing field.